BrittanyBunk/web-scraper/README.md

 # web-scraper
 website scraper (i.e. - extractor of info) using python.
 Note - I contributed to the code, but whoever created most of this wants to be anonymous.
+Another scraper in another repository provided help to me by Prad Basu (connected with me through Beyond Animal) - https://github.com/BrittanyBunk/Beyond-Animal - using clojure.
+Unfortunately they never provided instructions on performing this, but I feel python's better (see reasons why below).

 The process involves parsing a website before scraping to concentrate the data.